google/WebFundamentals/src/content/en/updates/2011/11/Quota-Management-API-Fast-Facts.md

     * `PERSISTENT` storage is never deleted without the user's instruction, but usually requires up-front quota request to use.

 * For `TEMPORARY` storage, it is shared between all applications and websites run in the browser.
     * `TEMPORARY` storage has a default quota of 50% of available disk as a shared pool.
-(50GB => 25GB)  (Not restricted to 1GB anymore)<br>[To be more specific, TEMP quota is calucalated by (<i>remaining disk space + TEMP storage space) * 50%</i>.
+(50GB => 25GB)  (Not restricted to 1GB anymore)<br>[To be more specific, TEMP quota is calculated by (<i>remaining disk space + TEMP storage space) * 50%</i>.
 Therefore if apps are using 25GB TEMP storage in total and the current remaining disk space is 25GB that’s already full.]
     * Each application has a limitation to have 20% of the available `TEMPORARY` storage pool (i.e. 20% of 50% of available disk).
 (Not restricted to 5Mb anymore)
     * When `TEMPORARY` storage quota is exceeded, _all the data (incl.
 AppCache, IndexedDB, WebSQL, File System API) stored for oldest used origin gets deleted_ .<br>[Note: since each app can only use up to 20% of the pool, this won’t happen very frequently unless the user has more than 5 active offline apps.]
     * If app tries to make a modification which will result in exceeding `TEMPORARY` storage quota (20% of pool), an error will be thrown.